ThomasCluzel/mt-correlation-tests/README.md

 ## Description of the repository

 This repository contains:
+- an external folder containing:
     - a libmt folder: it contains the Mersenne Twister PRNG as a library
     - a libmultivartest folder: it contains C. Ismay's correlation tests
+- a mersenne_twister_states folder: it contains status of the PRNG separated by 1000 billion numbers.
 - a tests folder: it contains unit tests that validate the implementation of Mersenne Twister
-- a mersenne_twister_states folder: it contains status of the PRNG separated by 1000 billion numbers.
 - files that use the tests to test the existence of correlations in sequences of Mersenne Twister

 ### How to compile